-Raised by an English mother and and Australian father, my interests have always lain at the intersections of identity.
-I studied representations of immigrant women in my undergraduate work ; gendered notions of criminality and class identity in my graduate studies.
-I will always be interested in those themes.
+For both personal and political reasons, my interests have always lain at the intersections of identity.
+I studied representations of immigrant women in my undergraduate work; gendered notions of criminality and class identity in my graduate studies.
+I will always be interested in those themes: in questions of how identity is shaped, how identity shapes destiny and the limits and possibilities of individual agency.

 Over the years I was taught by a long series of strong-minded women who encouraged me in many different ways and to whom I am permanently indebted.
 After completing a BA and an MA at the University of Melbourne, I completed a Ph.D. in American Women’s History at Cornell University with Professor Mary Beth Norton.
 I’ve done many different things since then, most of which fall under the rubric of pen-for-hire.
 At the moment I am working on a number of different projects, including a study on what makes senior business women successful and the history of my female convict ancestors.